DataExperts/Dexih.Libraries/projects/components/README.md

 * `border` (true/false) - Displays or hides the controls border.

 * `errors` - an error message displayed under the control in red.
 If set the border will also be red, and an invalid icon will appear.
+* `showErrorMessage` - displays the error message set by errors.
+If false, the control will still have the `danger` style and a tooltip will show the error.
 * `iconClass` - A class representing an icon to be displayed on the right side of the control
 * `autocapitalize` (boolean) - enable or disable auto capitalize on mobile devices.
 * `disabled` - (boolean) - disable the control